umabhanu/leetcode-Problems/README.md

   4. Problem4: Given the array nums, for each nums[i] find out how many numbers in the array are smaller than it.
 That is, for each nums[i] you have to count the number of valid j's such that j != i and nums[j] < nums[i].
 Return the answer in an array.

+5. problem 5: We are given a list nums of integers representing a list compressed with run-length encoding.
+Consider each adjacent pair of elements [freq, val] = [nums[2*i], nums[2*i+1]] (with i >= 0).
+For each such pair, there are freq elements with value val concatenated in a sublist.
+Concatenate all the sublists from left to right to generate the decompressed list.
+Return the decompressed list.